val-005/Nexa/README.md

 - **Databases**: SQLite 🗄️
 - **UI**: Tkinter (PC), React Native + Expo (Mobile)

+## Getting Started / Usage 🚀

+To get started with the different components of Nexa (bootstrap server, relay nodes, clients), please refer to the `requirements.txt` file in the respective directories.
+It contains the necessary setup instructions and dependencies for each part of the application.

 ## Development Status 🚧

 This project is actively developed as part of a group assignment for **L1 CMI Informatique**.
 It is maintained by a team of four students.